Jack Connors, Jr.

 Sharon McNally is the President of Camp Harbor View.
 She is also the Chief of Staff in the Connors Family Office, where she supports the philanthropic, political and business activities of Jack Connors, Jr., founder and former CEO of Hill Holliday and Chairman Emeritus of Partners HealthCare.

-Sharon is a past president and member of the Board of Directors of the Big Sister Association of Greater Boston; the Vice-Chair of the Board of Directors of the Schwartz Center for Compassionate Healthcare; a member of the Board of Directors of Camp Harbor View; a member of the Board of Overseers of the Boston Landmarks Orchestra; and a member of the RIZE Chairman’s Council.
+Sharon is Chair of the Board of Directors of the Schwartz Center for Compassionate Healthcare; a member of the Board of Directors at Community Servings; a member of the Board of Directors of Camp Harbor View; a member of the Board of Advisors for Forward Majority, a member of the Board of Overseers of the Boston Landmarks Orchestra; Chair of the Big Sister Association of Greater Boston President’s Council; and a member of the RIZE Chairman’s Council.

 Sharon earned a B.A.in Government at Colby College.
 A lifelong Boston-area resident, she and her husband live in Boston and have three grown children and six grandchildren.

 Executive Vice President, Customer & Corporate Relations, Eversource

 Joseph R. Nolan Jr. is Executive Vice President, responsible for overseeing Eversource Energy’s Customer Care and Corporate Relations organizations.
 This includes regulatory relations at the local, state and federal levels; communication services; media relations; community relations, customer service operations and strategy; and energy efficiency programs.
 In 2015, Joe also led the company’s comprehensive brand change strategy and three-state rollout, bringing six operating companies together as one customer-facing brand: Eversource.